megakal99/PredictiveAnalysis-Client-Project-/README.md

 ### LSTM Model

-For training the LSTM model, we utilized a dataset with over 40,000 observations.
+For training the LSTM model, we utilized a dataset with over 40,000 observations, and for testing, we utilized more than 16,000 observations.
 Each observation contained block data such as `BlockTimeStamp`, `GasBaseFees`, `GasUsed`, and `BlockSize`.
 A lag of 1 timestamp was applied for optimal model performance, with Mean Squared Error (MSE) as the loss function.

 **Results:**